callieburuchara/callieburuchara/README.md

 ### Hey there, I'm Callie 👋

-👩‍💻 Software Engineer at New Relic that enjoys JavaScript, TypeScript, and Ruby (...but TypeScript most of all)
+👩‍💻 Senior Software Engineer at New Relic that enjoys JavaScript, TypeScript, and Ruby (...but TypeScript most of all)

 🇺🇸 Based in Virginia, USA

 🔍 Loving the problem solving, bug hunts, and amazing colleagues at New Relic

-🐦 Co-creator of Horus, an open-source observability solution for microservices
+🐦 Creator of Horus, an open-source observability solution for microservices

 👩‍🏫 Sharing is my favorite way to learn — whether through teaching or writing